aprilhong/vehiclesales/README.md

-# :red_car: :broom:  Exploratory Data Analysis and Data Cleaning of Vehical Sales Dataset
+## :red_car: Exploratory Data Analysis and Data Cleaning of Vehical Sales Dataset :broom:

 Dataset obtained from [Kaggle](https://www.kaggle.com/datasets/syedanwarafridi/vehicle-sales-data) provides in-depth details on each vehicle (make, model, year, features) alongside sales information (price, date).
 It even goes a step further, including estimated market values to help you track market trends.
 Additionally, you can analyze how a car's condition and mileage affect its selling price.